gsioteam/EMPromise/README.md

 # EMPromise
-A promise framework for Objective-C
+A promise framework for Objective-C.

 ## Usage